xuhaike/Bi-metric-search/readme.md

 ## Reproducing our main results

+### Step 1: create environment

-Step 1, you need to generate our environment from "requirement.txt"
+You need to generate our environment from "requirement.txt"

 ```bash
 pip install -r requirements.txt
 ```

+### Step 2: download data sets

-Step 2, run "download.sh" to download the data sets you want to test.
+Run "download.sh" to download the data sets you want to test.
 Currently, we have included all the 15 MTEB retrieval benchmark data sets in the script.

 ```bash
 ./download.sh
 ```

+### Step 3: prepare sentence embeddings

-Step 3, run "preprocessing_embeddings.py" to produce all the embeddings for the bi-encoders you want to test (both the expensive model and the model as a distance proxy).
+Run "preprocessing_embeddings.py" to produce all the embeddings for the bi-encoders you want to test (both the expensive model and the model as a distance proxy).
 Currently, we have included all the 15 MTEB retrieval benchmark data sets and all the 4 bi-encoders in the python code as mentioned in our paper.
 Note that it takes a bit long to generate embeddings for the "mistral" model.
 Feel free to adjust the data sets and model names used in the python code.

 ```bash
 ./preprocessing_embeddings.py
 ```

+### Step 4: test

-Step 4, run "test.sh" to test different methods on each data set.
+Run "test.sh" to test different methods on each data set.
 Currently, we choose "bge-micro" to be the distance proxy model and "mistral" to be the expensive model and we have included all the 15 data sets in the script.

 ```bash
 ./test.sh